Holek/nbp_fetcher/README.md

 ```
 $ ruby ./salaries.rb -cEUR
+# Salary conversion to EUR

-Salary given: 15000 PLN
+* Given salary: 15000 PLN

-Average rate of EUR in last 6 months: 4.6288
+* Average rate of EUR in last 6 months: *4.6308*
-Exchange rate known as of today:      4.6295
+* Exchange rate known as of today: *4.5876*

-If you wanted to exchange your contract today:
+If you wanted to exchagne your contract today:

-* You would be given 3240.58 EUR on the contract
+* You would be given 3239.18 EUR on the contract
-* And you would earn 15002.27 PLN with today's exchange rate
+* And you would earn 14860.06 PLN with today's exchange rate
 ```

 [Why 15000 PLN?](https://geek.justjoin.it/programista-15k-czyli-wszystko-co-musisz-wiedziec-o-pracy-w-it-w-polsce) [pl]